-The order of this list has absolutely no meaning other than the words and phrases I think are the most interesting, amusing, common, or unique.
+The order of this list has no meaning other than the words and phrases I think are the most interesting, amusing, common, or unique.
 Please disagree with me, correct my spelling, or remind me of what I’ve left out.

-10. You may have noticed NO HAY BRONCA is the name of my blog.
+10. You may have noticed that NO HAY BRONCA is the name of my blog.
 It means “no problem.”

 9. ¡A HUEVO! (vulgar) – Do you know what huevo means?
 It means egg, but HUEVOS are balls.

 There are many ways to use the word.
 When my Spanish was still at a pretty basic level I had a student who said HUEVOS DIAS to me – not a very nice thing to say.

 ¡A HUEVO! means “of course!” – a very useful expression.
 Another variation is TENGO HUEVA, which means you are feeling lazy.